MiB64/manual/taking-screenshots.md

 <!-- ClauseEcho: Interactive Image -->

-This section will take you through <b>taking screenshots</b> in MiB64.
+This section will take you through taking screenshots in MiB64.

 - [Windows Printscreen](#windows)
 - [MiB64 Screenshot Function](#internal)